 It’s time to break out your bathing suit!
 Swimming has so many advantages for humans.
 It helps target sore muscles and burn a great number of calories.
 Swimming is also healthy for our joints and hearts.

-Similarly, swimming can be extremely beneficial for your pup, especially if it has joint issues.
+Similarly, swimming can be extremely beneficial for your pup, especially if they has joint issues.
 This is a less strenuous exercise than jogging or running.
 It is also easy for puppies with little paws or adult dogs with sore muscles that have difficulty in doing other forms of physical activity.

 5. Doggy Pushups